 Recommended nutrients for brain health

-Our brain health is dependent on a variety of factors including a proper balance of neurotransmitters fuelled by amino acids, and lifestyle factors including exercise, sleep, and our dietary choices.
+Our day to day brain health is dependent on a variety of factors, including a proper balance of neurotransmitters fuelled by amino acids, and lifestyle factors including exercise, sleep, and our dietary choices.
 Nutrient deficiencies contribute towards poor memory, poor mental function and a general decline in our brain health.
-Our expert nutritionists share the best foods, nutrients and supplements for improving brain health.
+Our nutritionists share the best foods, nutrients and supplements for improving your brain health.

 Your diet is always the best starting point for improving your memory, focus, and concentration, and clearing brain fog and fatigue.
-Here are four of the best foods to reach for to fuel your brain.
+Here are four of the best foods to reach for to fuel your brain health.

-Nuts are nutrition power houses.
-They contain an abundance of fats and proteins needed for the production of neurotransmitters which are needed for the structure and function of the brain.
+Nuts are nutrition power houses!
+Nuts contain an abundance of healthy omega 3 fats and proteins needed for the production of neurotransmitters which are essential for the structure and function of the brain.

 The best nut for brain health is walnuts.
 Walnuts are the only nuts that contain a significant level of omega 3 fats.
 Try to ensure walnuts are added to your nut mix to balance out fat ratios.
-And by coincidence, have you ever noticed how walnuts look like a brain?
+Have you ever noticed how walnuts look like a brain?

-Broccoli and Brussels sprouts contain choline which is a vitamin similar to B Vitamins.
+Broccoli and Brussels sprouts contain 'choline'.
 The body uses choline to make a substance called 'acetylcholine'.
 Acetylcholine is a critical neurotransmitter which is heavily involved in the function of the brain and body.
 Without enough acetylcholine, our memory and body's movement are severely impacted.

-Berries and cherries are rich in antioxidants which help to protect brain cells from free radical damage.
-'Free radicals' are molecules in our body that can build up in cells and cause damage to our DNA, lipids and proteins and lead to multiple health conditions from diabetes and heart disease to cancer.
+Berries and cherries are rich in antioxidants which help to protect our brain cells from free radical damage.
+'Free radicals' are molecules in our body that build up in cells and cause damage to our DNA, lipids and proteins and lead to multiple health conditions, from poor gut health and diabetes and heart disease to cancer.
 You may enjoy learning about the 'Symptoms of high and low blood sugar'.

 The brain is rich in fats which can easily become damaged in the presence of excess free radicals.
-This damage contributes towards low-grade inflammation which in turn affects our brain function and moods.
-You may also enjoy '5 foods to improve your mood'.
+This damage contributes towards low-grade inflammation, which in turn affects our brain function and moods.
+Have you read the best foods to improve your mood?.

 Try our fabulous Raspberry Smoothie Bowl (Ve) recipe.